If SEL in Schools is a Product, Then it Needs a Technology and Marketing Upgrade.

 Is a good SEL curriculum the answer?

-SEL is not a panacea for all societal problems and we should not market it as one.
+SEL, in essence, is not a panacea for all societal problems and we should not market it as one.
 It is like a technology that is much in hype today, but it should not fade like a fad.
 SEL is like a moral education that is as good as teaching good manners in schools, such as sharing with others or helping others.

 Additionally, teachers who have taught SEL in classrooms have indicated positive changes in student development.

-One can say that a majority of schools have implemented SEL programs in the US.
+So far, one can say that a majority of schools have implemented SEL programs in the US.

 But if most educators adopt SEL programs, then why are instances like that of gun violence, not nearing sunset?